Yomif Kejelcha

 Yomif Kejelcha Atomsa (born 1 August 1997) is an Ethiopian distance runner.
+He formerly held world records in the short track mile (3:47.01 from 2019 to 2025) and the half marathon (57:30 from 2024 to 2025).

-He won the silver medal in the 10,000 metres at the 2019 World Athletics Championships and gold medals for the 3000 metres at the 2016 and 2018 World Indoor Championships.
-Kejelcha is the world indoor record holder for the mile with a time of 3:47.01, set on 3 March 2019 in Boston.
+Yomif won the silver medal in the 10,000 metres at the 2019 World Athletics Championships and gold medals for the 3000 metres at the 2016 and 2018 World Indoor Championships.
 He was the 2013 World Youth 3000 m champion and 2014 World Junior 5000 m gold medallist.

-Career
+Early life

+Yomif was born on 1 August 1997 in Showa, Oromia, Ethiopia.
+His father is Kejelcha Atoma, and his mother is Biritu Negese.
+He is the fifth of nine children.

+Yomif was introduced to the sport of athletics by his friend Abebe Dribsa.
+Against his father's wishes, Yomif dropped out of high school in the ninth grade to pursue running, leading to his expulsion from home.
+Yomif secured school clearance to apply for the police force, and returned home at the suggestion of his mother.

+Yomif joined the Burayu Kenema Club, and moved to the outskirts of Addis Ababa to train.

+Running career

+2013

-Yomif Kejelcha made his international debut at the 2013 World Youth Championships in Donetsk, winning gold in the boys' 3000 metres with a time of 7:53.56.
+Yomif made his international debut at the 2013 World Youth Championships in Donetsk, winning gold in the boys' 3000 metres with a time of 7:53.56.

+2014

-In June 2014, he placed second over 3000 m in 7:36.28 at the Ostrava Golden Spike elite meeting, losing only to Kenya's Caleb Ndiku; he defeated 2008 Olympic medallist Nick Willis and former world champion Bernard Lagat.
+In June, he placed second over 3000 m in 7:36.28 at the Ostrava Golden Spike elite meeting, losing only to Kenya's Caleb Ndiku; he defeated 2008 Olympic medallist Nick Willis and former world champion Bernard Lagat.
 Yomif won the 5000 metres at the World Junior Championships held in July in Eugene, Oregon that year, running 13:25.19.
 He also won gold in the 3000 m at the Youth Olympic Games in Nanjing later that summer.
 He finished 2014 as the world youth leader at both the 3000 and 5000 metres, and world junior leader at 3000 metres.

+2015

 Yomif opened his 2015 season at the African Junior Championships in Addis Ababa, winning the 5000 m in a time of 14:31.03.
 He made his IAAF Diamond League debut in Doha, placing fifth in the 3000 m.
 He then won a non-Diamond Race 5000 m event at the Prefontaine Classic in Eugene, improving his personal best to 13:10.54 and outkicking Edwin Soi and Galen Rupp.
 Yomif scored his first Diamond League victory the following week at the Golden Gala in Rome, winning 5000 m in a world-leading 12:58.39 and breaking 13 minutes for the first time.
-On 11 September 2015, Kejelcha competed in the event at the Brussels Diamond League, setting a new personal best and world-leading time of 12:53.98.
+On 11 September, Yomif competed in the event at the Brussels Diamond League, setting a new personal best and world-leading time of 12:53.98.

+2016

 He started 2016 by winning the gold in the 3000 metres at the World Indoor Championships in Portland, Oregon.
-On 27 August, Kejelcha won the event at the Diamond League Paris meet in a new world U20 record of 7:28.19.
+On 27 August, Yomif won the event at the Diamond League Paris meet in a new world U20 record of 7:28.19.